goodluckoguzie/goodluckoguzie.github.io/projects/litesocnavgym.md

 ### Key Differences

 **LiteSocNavGym:**
-- ⚡ 3-5x faster simulation
+- ⚡ 3-5x faster simulation (see Results & Performance section)
 - 🎯 Optimized for rapid iteration
-- ✅ Core dynamics preserved
+- ✅ Core dynamics preserved (see What Was Preserved section)
-- 📊 Streamlined for speed
+- 📊 Lite for speed (see What Was Simplified section)

 **SocNavGym:**
 - 🎨 Full visual rendering